azmeena/CEIArchitectureKatas/README.md

 Governance and observability pay off: tracking prompt versions and model outputs drastically reduces incident time-to-resolve.

-## Limitations with adoption of Gen AI
+## Limitations with adoption of Gen AI and how we solved them
 - Non-determinism: LLM responses are probabilistic not safe for unverified control commands (e.g., remotely disabling vehicles) without hard-coded checks and human-in-the-loop.
 - Data drift & retraining: usage patterns change by season/city models must be monitored and retrained.
 - Privacy & compliance: location, payment, and driver/customer photos are sensitive , must avoid sending PII to third-party LLMs without guarantees.